When it came to publishing, I decided to independently publish my work.

 3.Independently publishing gives you the most freedom.
 It can cost anywhere from $0 to how ever much you want.
 As an independent publisher, you are responsible for all aspects of your book: editing, cover creation, book interior formatting, marketing, distributing, etc. You can put in as much or as little effort as you please on all of these things.
 You are your own boss.

 When you have a completed book, you independently publish by using a print on demand (POD) service to print and distribute it.
 There are a number of companies who do print on demand books and offer distribution channels.
 Largest and most popular are Kindle Direct Publishing, and IngramSpark.
 I have published through both of these companies.
 I want to mention the biggest differences I noticed with each.

 Kindle Direct Publishing vs IngramSpark (as unbiased as possible):

 Kindle Direct Publishing (KDP) does not charge you any up-front fees to publish your book.
 However, I advise you to order a “proof” copy if you are offering a paperback format.
-KDP offeres ebook and paperback platforms.
+KDP offeres ebook and paperback platforms (as of 2021 they have a beta hardcover case laminate option too).
 To order a paperback “proof,” it will cost a minimal amount of money (print cost + shipping).
 In my case, it has always been about $10 total per proof ordered.

 KDP does not have the best royalties for its authors (more on this later).
 Where they lack in royalties, they make up in great and easy to use platform for going through the publishing process (compared to IngramSpark).
 They also have a nice analytics system in place for you to track sales.